 Major Peter Hughes D'Aeth who died last November aged nearly 92 served the Regiment with distinction during the 1939-1945 war.
 After school at Haileybury he joined the Royal Exchange Assurance Company in the city in 1932.
-He had already joined the HAC and then was commissioned into The Queen's Royal Regiment in June 1939, joining the 2/7th Battalion.
-He remained with the Battalion throughout, in UK, in Iraq in the autumn of 1942, and on in March/April 1943 to join the 8th Army at Enfidaville where in command of the Carrier Platoon he particularly distinguished himself.
+He had already joined the HAC and then was commissioned into in March/April 1943 to join the 8th Army at Enfidaville where in command of the Carrier Platoon he particularly distinguished himself.